-For entry into Year 7 in September 2018, William Perkin Church of England High School has an agreed admission number of 200 students for entry into Year 7.
-Of the 200 places available:
+For entry into Year 7 in September 2022, William Perkin Church of England High School has an agreed admission number of 200 students.

 Kindly note that we do not have a separate application form (SIF) - simply apply via your Home Local Authority Common Application Form only.